-Additionally, those same four players earned All-Big West first-team accolades while her other starter - freshman Betty Chen - was named honorable mention before posting the team's best finishes at both the regional and national championships.
+Led by a 1-2-3-4 finish from Demi Runas, Andrea Wong, Beverly Vatananugulkit and Amy Simanton, her Aggies posted a 29-shot win at the Big West tournament.
+Additionally, those same four players earned All-Big West first-team accolades while her other starter - freshman Betty Chen - collected honorable mention before posting the team's best finishes at both the regional and national championships.
 For her efforts, Temple was named Big West Co-Coach of the Year.

-The 2013-14 season brought similar success.
-The Aggies' finished in the top three at six tournaments, including the Indiana Hoosier Fall Invitational which they won by 16 shots over a field that included Illinois, Louisville, Ball State, Purdue, Penn State, Boston College and Minnesota.
+The 2013-14 season brought similar success with the Aggies finishing in the top three at six tournaments, including the Indiana Hoosier Fall Invitational which they won by 16 shots over a field that included Illinois, Louisville, Ball State, Purdue, Penn State, Boston College and Minnesota.

 Vatananugulkit tied for third while Chen (6th), Lee (T-7th) and Blair Lewis (T-9th) rounded out another dominant performance.
 Chen, Vatananugulkit and Lee were named to the All-Big West first team, Wong was an honorable mention, and Temple earned her second straight Big West Coach of the Year honor.

-Temple's professional career spanned the Durmaed Futures Tour in 2005-06 and nearly three dozen tournaments on the European Ladies Tour.
+Her professional career spanned the Durmaed Futures Tour in 2005-06 and nearly three dozen tournaments on the European Ladies Tour.
 She also played briefly on the Ladies African Tour in 2008.
 She enjoyed a strong showing at the tour's 2008 WPGA Master's, falling in a playoff for top honors.

 Temple earned her undergraduate degree from Cal in 2004.